How Many Interviews Are There Before A Job Offer?

 Number of Candidates Applying

-The fourth and final factor is the number of candidates applying for the same position.
-If there are many candidates, the company may need to interview more people to find the best fit for the job.
-However, if there are only a few candidates, the company may only need to interview a few people before making a job offer.
+The last factor is the number of candidates applying for the position.
+If many people apply, the company might need to interview more to find the best fit.
+Yet, if there are few candidates, the company may make a quicker decision.

 Why Companies Conduct Multiple Interviews